wds4/tapestry-protocol/tips/structuredData/README.md

 ## DCAS: decentralized composite average scores: TIPs 3.1.0.x
 (is average score as a data structure distinct from the previous TIPs?)

+Ratings which rank items along a linear scale along a value-laden *dimension*: best to worst, highest quality to lowest, etc.
 - [TIP-3.1.0.x](DCAS) intro to composite average score
 - [TIP-3.1.0.x]()
 - [TIP-3.1.0.x]()